-Animal glue should be used as soon as possible after melting.
-Boiling, or prolonged heating at temperatures below 212° F. reduces its quality.

-- (c) There are many kinds and grades of casein glue.
+- Animal glue should be used as soon as possible after melting.
+Boiling, or prolonged heating at temperatures below 212° F. reduces its quality. - (c) There are many kinds and grades of casein glue.
 For wood used in archery a water-resistant and a "joint" grade casein glue should be specified.
 The strength of casein glue in wood joints approaches that of animal glues.

-Casein glues are used cold. - (d) Some synthetic resin glues can be used at room temperatures.
-They are characterized by very high water resistance and by the necessity of close control of gluing conditions.
-Their use in archery has been limited, partly because they are not readily available in retail outlets, but must be ordered directly from the manufacturers. - (e) No glue will produce joints of maximum strength unless the joint fits closely and unless the glue is prepared and used according to proper directions.
+Casein glues are used cold.

+(d) No glue will produce joints of maximum strength unless the joint fits closely and unless the glue is prepared and used according to proper directions.